 Love fishing?
 Let's ensure our grandchildren can enjoy this sport in the bay as well

 Birds depend on high-quality nesting and feeding habitat to thrive, making them an excellent indicator of the Bay’s health.
-After near extinction in the 1960s, a reduction in the use of harmful pesticides saved the brown pelican population in Galveston Bay.
-Since 2001, most bird populations have been holding steady, earning birds a C. Notable exceptions include white ibis populations, which exhibited significant decline, and brown pelican populations, which are more than 20 times larger than they were in 2001.
+After near extinction in the 1960s, the brown pelican population in Galveston Bay has rebounded due to a reduction in the use of harmful pesticides such as DDT .
+Since 2004, most bird populations have been holding steady, earning birds a C. This year, the snowy egret showed a moderate population decline, going from a C to a D.

 Galveston Bay Bird

 Exotic species are species of plants, animals and microorganisms that are transported to the Galveston Bay Watershed from other parts of the world.
 These exotic species did not evolve here and therefor, lack the predators, parasites and diseases that keep their populations under control in their native ranges.
 Exotic species are recognized as being invasive when they cause negative ecological, economic, or social impacts in their new home.